interview prepjob searchinterview tipsquestions to ask interviewer

 "How would you describe your management style — and how does it adapt for different people on the team?"

-What you're listening for: whether the answer matches what you need.
+What matters is whether the answer matches what you need.
 If you do your best work with regular structured feedback and they say they're very hands-off, that's useful information before you accept an offer, not after.

 "What do your most successful team members have in common?"